-24.2.
+25.2.
 General Rules

 Teams will consist of three to four members.
-The top three individual scores from each class or reasons set will be used to compute the team score.
+The three highest overall scores will be used to compute the team score.
+This includes all scores for three-person teams and the three highest overall scores for four-person teams.